bonzocorp/tile-ta-deployment/README.md

 **service_now**

+Available values: `create`, `create-and-close`
+      o

-It create a change request, sets the state of the request to implemented and after running the upgrade/update deployment it closes any change task associated to the change request.
+It create a change request.
+If set with `create-and-close` it will change the state of the request to implemented and after running the upgrade/update deployment it closes any change task associated to the change request.

 **backup**